MarkKozel/CompOrgEText/docs/CS131/index.md

 **Main Content Area** displays the topic or topic unit content.

 ## Introduction
-This Text is divided into the following sections:
+This text is divided into the following sections:

 1. [Introduction](../Introduction/index.md)
 1. [Foundations](../Foundations/index.md)